-So, you’ve updated your digital asset management (DAM) system, imported all your media, and trained everyone to use the catalog.
-Great!
-But you’re not done--to ensure the long-term health and success of your DAM, you need a governance strategy.
+You’ve updated your digital asset management (DAM) system, imported all your media, and trained everyone to use the catalogue.
+Your DAM system is up and running – and that’s great – but to ensure the long-term health and success of your DAM, you need a digital asset management governance strategy.

 DAM governance is the process of continually working with stakeholders to manage change and adapt your system to your organization’s needs.
 A DAM governance plan establishes and maintains communication between all relevant stakeholders for sustained DAM success.

 What does good DAM governance look like in action?

 In practice, governance takes the form of regular, disciplined meetings of cross-functional stakeholders, to review and address user feedback, changes to processes and policies, and technical upgrades or repairs to the DAM solution.

 These stakeholders should include team members from different areas and levels of your organization.
 This gives all relevant parties a forum to be heard, ensuring that user experience is understood from every angle.
 (Read more about Building an Effective DAM Team .)